Boris Johnson's mother dies aged 79 | ExBulletin

 Boris Johnson’s mother dies aged 79

-Boris Johnson mourns the loss of his mother after her death at the age of 79, we have learned.
+Boris Johnson mourns the loss of his mother after her death at the age of 79.

-Charlotte Johnson Wahl, a painter, died in a London hospital on Monday, according to the Daily Telegraph.
+Charlotte Johnson Wahl, a painter, died “suddenly and peacefully” at St Mary’s Hospital in Paddington on Monday, according to an obituary published in The Times.

-The newspaper quoted her family as saying that she passed away suddenly and peacefully.
+Mr Johnson once described his mother as the “supreme authority” of the family and gave her credit for instilling in her the equal value of every human life.

-Mr Johnson once described his mother as the supreme authority in the family and credited her with instilling in her the equal value of every human life.
+The notice in the Times says she was a “painter.”
+Mother of Alexandre, Rachel, Léo and Joseph; grandmother of Ludovic, Lara, Charlotte, Milo, Oliver, Cassia, Theodore, Rose, Lula, William, Ruby Noor, Stéphanie and Wilfred.

 Labor leader Sir Keir Starmer was among the first politicians to offer his condolences.